ghpaetzold/quest/README (Word-Level QuEst).txt

 			- If left blank, QuEst will try to call your SRILM installation to automatically generate the file and place it into "<resourcesPath>/<source_language>/<source_language>_ngram.ngram.clean".
 		<target_language>.stopwords:
 			- Path to a file of stop words for <source_language>.
+		<target_language>.refTranslations:
+			- Path to a file containing reference translations in the target language.
+			- The file must have the same number of lines as the target input file, and must contain one reference translation per line.

 		alignments.file:
 			- Path to a file of alignments between the input source and target files.